entecavir (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth.
+How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine on an empty stomach, at least 2 hours before or 2 hours after food.
 Do not take with food.
-Use a specially marked spoon or container to measure each dose.
-Ask your pharmacist if you do not have one.
-Household spoons are not accurate.
 Take your medicine at regular intervals.
-Do not take it more often than directed.
+Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 16 years old for selected conditions, precautions do apply.